 |Lisa Marie Kain|

 May 23, 2017 - Kellisa's 18th birthday!
 A huge accomplishment and cause for us to be proud as we celebrate her life to this point.
 I've been agonizing about my post for this day since I was at a loss for a narrative.
-Lisa came to the rescue and for the first time in this blog's history, Lisa has written a post about this day and our gift of flights to Kellisa last week.
+Lisa came to the rescue and for the first time in this blog's history, Lisa has written a post about this day and our gift of flights to Kellisa for her birthday.